 The best way to deal with it is by having access to multiple service providers.
 By staying updated about price drops and special offers, you can save a lot of money over an extended period of time.
 This rule applies to hotels primarily but remains the same with other service providers like transport and food.

 Many hotel chains will also offer loyalty discounts to long-term clients.
 If your requirements allow you to partner with a particular hotel chain, it can cut business travel expenses significantly.
+Some platforms like Jettly connect you with large number of global flights to arrange your on-demand flights.
+You can use jet card comparison to receive required details of flights and airports.
 Often the location of your stay will also determine its price.
 Stays near or at the city center usually have a higher price than those near the airport or the outskirts.
 Being open to these options will help you manage business travel expenses better.

 Staying updated might not be feasible if you do not have a dedicated team for business travel management.
 Outsourcing the work to a corporate travel agency like TravelPerk can help you save both time and money.
 On top of that, you do not need to worry about human errors and slip-ups.